InquisitorJax/Training/Projects/Project2.md

 Rewrite Project 1 using the build-utilities. https://github.com/caperavensoftware/build-utilities.

+The application should be tested on multiple browsers on different devices.
+This includes firefox, chrome on desktop.
+Test the application on atleast one mobile device.

 Please note that this project must also be added to github please.

 ## Starting a new project